xtruong1909/rl-swarm/README.md

    - dnotitia/Smoothie-Qwen3-1.7B
    - Gensyn/Qwen2.5-1.5B-Instruct

 This iteration of rl-swarm is powered by the [GenRL-Swarm](https://github.com/gensyn-ai/genrl-swarm) library.
-It is a fully composible framework for decentralized reinforcement learning which enables users to create and customize their own swarms for reinforcement learning with multi-agent multi-stage environments.
+It is a fully composable framework for decentralized reinforcement learning which enables users to create and customize their own swarms for reinforcement learning with multi-agent multi-stage environments.

 ## Requirements

 Your hardware requirements will vary depending on a number of factors including model size and the accelerator platform you use.
-Users running large Nvidia GPU will be assigned a model from the large model pool, while users running less powerful hardware will be assigned a model from the small model pool.
+Users running large NVIDIA GPU will be assigned a model from the large model pool, while users running less powerful hardware will be assigned a model from the small model pool.
 This design decision is intended to allow users to advance at a similar rate regardless of the hardware they use, maximizing their utility to the swarm.

 **Supported Hardware**